poliastro/poliastro/CONTRIBUTING.md

    `tox -e py39-fast -- -k "anomaly"`

-Automatic services will ensure your code works on all the supported operative systems and Python versions.
+Automatic services will ensure your code works on all the supported operating systems and Python versions.